Tax in Ireland

 How does Irish corporate tax work?

 Two-rate regime: 12.5 percent on trading income, 25 percent on non-trading income.
-Pillar Two GMT applies for periods on or after 31 December 2023 via Part 4A TCA 1997; 15 percent QDMTT and IIR.
+Pillar Two GMT applies for periods on or after 31 December 2023 via Part 4A TCA 1997; 15 percent QDMTT and IIR for groups above EUR 750 million.
 Knowledge Development Box reduces qualifying IP income to 6.25 percent.
-R&D credit at 30 percent refundable post-Finance Act 2023 [SC4].
+R&D credit at 30 percent refundable post-Finance Act 2023.

 How does indirect tax work in Ireland?

 VAT under the EU VAT Directive.
-Standard 23 percent, first reduced 13.5 percent (fuel, building, hospitality), second reduced 9 percent (tourism, print, sport — varies by Budget), zero rate (basic food, children's clothing, books, exports).
-Mandatory thresholds EUR 85,000 goods / EUR 42,500 services from 1 January 2025.
-OSS and IOSS apply [SC4].
+Standard 23 percent, first reduced 13.5 percent (fuel, building, hospitality), second reduced 9 percent (tourism, print, sport), 4.8 percent (livestock), zero rate (basic food, children's clothing, books, exports).
+Mandatory thresholds EUR 85,000 goods and EUR 42,500 services from 1 January 2025.
+OSS and IOSS apply.

 How is crypto taxed in Ireland?

 Revenue treats cryptoassets as chargeable assets for CGT.
-Individual disposals taxed at 33 percent flat with EUR 1,270 annual exemption; share-pooling rules under section 580 TCA 1997 apply.
+Individual disposals taxed at 33 percent flat with EUR 1,270 annual exemption; share-pooling rules under Section 580 TCA 1997 apply.
 Receipt as compensation, mining, staking, or airdrops is ordinary income at fair market value on receipt, becoming the CGT base cost.
-Trading characterisation rare for non-professionals [SC2].
+Trading characterisation is rare for non-professionals.

 How does Ireland handle tax treaties?